HumaIlyas/Project-4/README.md

 ### Validation of html code in post_detail.html
 One issue appeared during validation of html code in post_detail.html with the official [W3C HTML Validator](https://validator.w3.org/)
-* The last paragraph in the post content section of all the posts shows an error in the post detail page:<br>
+* The last paragraph in the post content section of all the posts shows following error in the post detail page:<br>
    (1) No 'p' element in scope but a 'p' end tag seen.<br>
 I adjusted this issue:
    * By deleting the 'p' end tag, then there was no error and the following message was shown.<br>